appseconnect/docs/_posts/SDK/Developing Adapters/2010-01-03-Implementing-Actionfilter-Parsers.md

         title: "Action-filter Parser"
         identifier: actionfilterparser
 ---
-Action filters are special key-value data store for each integration points which provides functionality to have hierarchy and can invoke AppResource methods.
+Action filters are special hierarchical key-value data store for each integration points which provides functionality to have hierarchy and can invoke AppResource methods.
 An Action filter is an open ended data store which lets the developer specify a storage to generate Request and Response data structure.